JachymT/a-level-cs-blog/Algorithms and programming/2.1/2.1.3/Notes.md

 ![image](https://user-images.githubusercontent.com/72783315/174592312-e71823d8-dbf8-4fb4-b04f-fd4bc881c718.png)

+Read from left to write no matter what, dont take into account levels.

 ## Advantages
 - Independent modules can be tested seperately - easier to find errors and debug
 - Makes it easier to identify a solution to the problem